Skip to content

 Value access

-.value() returns the stored value in its natural type:
+.value() returns the stored value in its natural type (narrow types only):

 z3w::Bool flag = true;